-Flexential designs its processes and procedures related to Data Center and Cloud Operations Services system to meet its objectives for providing Data Center and Cloud Operations services.
-Those objectives are based on the service commitments that Flexential makes to user entities, the laws and regulations that govern the provision of the Data Center and Cloud Operations Services system, and the financial, operational, and compliance requirements that Flexential has established for the services.
-The Data Center and Cloud Operations Services of Flexential are subject to the state privacy security laws and regulations in the jurisdictions in which Flexential operates.
+Center and Cloud Operations system, and the operational, and compliance requirements that Flexential has established for the services.
+The Data Center and Cloud Operations of Flexential are subject to the state privacy security laws and regulations in the jurisdictions in which Flexential operates.

 Flexential's commitments regarding security, availability, and confidentiality are documented and communicated to internal and external users via policies and procedures and customer Service Level Agreements (SLAs).
-In addition, policies and procedures are communicated and acknowledged by the internal user community via company SharePoint.
+In addition, policies and procedures are communicated and acknowledged by the internal user community via company Human Resource Information System (HRIS) and embedded within Flexential's Compliance Management Program and control activities.

 Security, availability, and confidentiality commitments to user entities are documented and communicated in SLAs as well as in the description of the service offering provided online.

-The principal security, availability and confidentiality commitments are standardized and include, but are not limited to, the following:
+The principal security, availability and confidentiality commitments are standardized and includes the following:

-- The use of logical access controls to safeguard the storage of client data within the system boundaries; - The maintenance of the information security program including Flexential's infrastructure, technical controls, processes, policies, and certifications; - A comprehensive and flexible disaster recovery solution; - 24x7x365 surveillance monitoring at data centers; and - The development, testing, and maintenance of business continuity plans for critical functions; and The retention and destruction of confidential data in accordance with Flexential's policies.
+- the use of physical and logical access controls to safeguard the storage of client data within the system boundaries and restrict access to sensitive resources; - the maintenance of the information security program including Flexential's infrastructure, technical controls, processes, policies, and certifications; - a comprehensive and flexible disaster recovery solution; - 24x7x365 surveillance monitoring at data centers; - the development, testing, and maintenance of business continuity plans for critical functions; and - the retention and destruction of confidential data in accordance with Flexential's policies.